cryoem-uoft/cryosparc-tools/CONTRIBUTING.md

 chore: Regular code maintenance.
 ```

-## Writing tools, libraries and addons
+## Writing tools, libraries and add-ons

 cryosparc-tools is a Python package and may be used build custom cryo-EM
-workflows, write results from an external tool back into CryoSPARC and extend
+workflows, write results from an external tool back into CryoSPARC and generally
-CryoSPARC functionality.
+extend CryoSPARC functionality.

 If you publish an open-source tool that uses this package to GitHub, add the `cryosparc-tools` topic to your repository so others may discover it.
 [Browse tagged packages here](https://github.com/topics/cryosparc-tools).